 Cats need a little help from their humans when it comes to dental care.
 In the wild, cats' teeth are maintained by their diet.
 They eat small rodents and typically consume both the fur and bones – this flosses their teeth and scrapes the tooth surface clean.

+Your indoor cat likely isn’t catching and eating small rodents on the regular!
 Without your assistance, your domestic kitty might not be meeting all their dental care needs and may develop dental disease later down the line.

 How does dental disease develop?